oschildt/SmartFactoryDemo/README.md

 ### To get familiar with the SmartFactory do the following

-- Git-clone the demo application.
+- Git-clone the demo application and run 'composer update'.
 - Use the script database/restore_database.cmd (restore_database_mssql.cmd) to create a demo database necessary for some examples.
 - View and study the API documentation in the folder docs or here [API documentation](http://php-smart-factory.org/docs/).
 - Study the core code of the library SmartFactory.

 ### To start writing own application using SmartFactory

-1. Git-clone the demo application.
+1. Git-clone the demo application and run 'composer update'.

 2. Study the directory structure of the demo application and the code.